ton-blockchain/tasm/README.md

 ## CLI Tools

-This package includes two command-line utilities for working with TON Assembly:
+This package includes three command-line utilities for working with TON and Fift assembly:

 ### Assembler